paysera/util-raml-code-generator/tests/PhpGeneratorBundle/RestClient/Fixtures/expected/sky-net/README.md

-## vendor-transfer-surveillance-assistant-client
+## vendor-sky-net-client

-Provides methods to manipulate `TransferSurveillanceAssistantClient` API.
+Provides methods to manipulate `SkyNetClient` API.
 It automatically authenticates all requests and maps required data structure for you.

 #### Usage